 - Manufactured by Chenango Valley Pet Foods in Sherburne, NY, a USDA-inspected facility

 - No wheat, soy, or gluten products of any kind and no sugar, fillers, or byproducts

 - All ingredients are from U.S. suppliers, and suppliers do not outsource for their ingredients

-There are many choices, but is your responsibility to look for the best kind of food and to ensure your cat gets necessary supplements, minerals and vitamins.
+There are many choices but is your responsibility to look for the best kind of food and to ensure your cat gets necessary supplements, minerals, and vitamins.
 Royal Canin Maine Coon 31 is recommended at the time of writing.
-Giving your pet a healthy diet will minimise health risks and help your cooncat live a happy and healthier life.
+Giving your pet a healthy diet will minimize health risks and help your coon cat live a happy and healthier life.

 BACK TO HOME PAGE >>Maine Coon

 Click here to see one of the earliest Maine Coon cat pictures ever taken